roberthgnz/character-verse/README.md

 # CharacterVerse

-CharacterVerse is a web application that allows users to interact with the AI generated characters get to know them better.
-The application is built using Next.js, Tailwind CSS, and TypeScript.
+CharacterVerse is a platform where users can interact with AI generated characters.
+Users can customize the characters and interact with them using voice.
+Introduce yourself to the characters and have funny conversations with them.

 ## Features